(Article Updated April 12, 2019)

 The value of good credit touches so much of our lives and can put the big purchases, like a home or a car, in or out of reach, depending on your score.
-But what is your credit score, exactly?
+But how is credit assessed?
+Why is credit important?
 Who decides it and how?

-Lenders can get your FICO score from any one of three credit bureaus – Experian, Equifax, and TransUnion – and each bureau could report a different score.
-To make matters even more interesting, the three credit bureaus, in 2006, came up with their own credit-reporting system called VantageScore, which is similar to FICO but produces yet another credit score for you.
+Lenders can get your FICO score from any one of three credit reporting agencies – Experian, Equifax, and TransUnion – and each one could report a different score.
+To make matters even more interesting, the three credit reporting agencies, in 2006, came up with their own credit-reporting system called VantageScore, which is similar to FICO but produces yet another credit score for you.

-It’s important to understand how credit-scoring models work so that you can maximize and improve your scores across the board prior to your home purchase.
+It’s important to understand how credit is assessed so that you can maximize and improve your scores across the board prior to your home purchase.

 Once you have a general idea of your credit score and it’s where you want it to be, a home-purchase loan from loanDepot may get you in your dream home.
 If you are thinking about buying a home, a Licensed Lending Officer can help.
 Call for more information today.